 Carter joined FOX in 2009 from NBC Entertainment/Universal Media Studios, where he served as Vice President, Drama Programming and developed such shows as “Parenthood” and “Southland.”
 Prior to joining the Drama team at NBC, he served as Director of Comedy Development for the network.

-Prior to NBC, Carter served as a head of Development at Tonic Films, specializing in genre films.
+Prior to NBC, Carter worked in feature films, serving most recently as Head of Development for Tonic Films, specializing in genre fare.
 While there, he supervised the development of “Borderland” and “Cabin Fever 2: Spring Fever.”
 He also served as a partner at TruEntertainment, and held positions at Artists Production Group and Artists Management Group.

 In 2011, Carter received the honor of being profiled in Variety’s “New Leaders” edition.
 In 2009, he was named one of The Hollywood Reporter’s “Next Generation: Top 35 Executives Under 35.”

-Carter graduated magna cum laude from Harvard University with a bachelor’s degree in African-American Studies and a focus in Film and Media.
+Carter grew up in Washington, DC and graduated magna cum laude from Harvard University with a bachelor’s degree in African-American Studies and a focus in Film and Media.